htqbuu/cordova-plugin-audio-route/README.md

 The plugin can be installed using the Cordova CLI tool:

-    cordova plugin add cordova-plugin-audioroute --save
+    cordova plugin add cordova-plugin-audio-route --save

 ## API

-All these functions are available in the `cordova.plugins.audioroute` namespace.
+All these functions are available in the `window.AudioRoute` namespace.

 ### currentOutputs(successCallback, errorCallback)